 So what about your regular home insurance?
 Are you covered?

-One insurance company Aviva has rolled out a specific home-sharing insurance policy.
-Available February 1 2017 Canada-wide this covers the following:
+One insurance company Aviva has rolled out specific home-sharing insurance endorsement.
+Available February 1, 2017, across Canada, this coverage includes the following:

 - Fair rental value (compensation for loss of rental income)

 - Loss or damage to personal belongings or the buildings